 But he said consumers must also have the same confidence that their money is actually being used to pay for investments in networks and that decarbonisation is not being used as an excuse to hand unearned profits to shareholders: “I don’t think it’s controversial to say that over the last ten years – on all sides – there are things we have done which have meant that public confidence in the regime itself has certainly been something that’s been discussed in a different way than perhaps it was before.

-“So, part of getting this regime right – part of driving efficiency, getting the right rate of return – is so that people know money really is going to green infrastructure and they don’t feel it’s been taken away for other reasons.
+“Part of getting this regime right – part of driving efficiency, getting the right rate of return – is that people know money really is going to green infrastructure and don’t feel it’s been taken away for other reasons.
 And that’s really important if we’re going to get this long-term plan in place.”